victortong-git/learn-assist/README.md

 ### 📖 Available Subjects
 The plugin comes with pre-loaded educational content for:
-- **english** - Grammar, writing, literature
+- **eng** (or english) - Grammar, writing, literature
-- **math** - Algebra, geometry, calculus
+- **math** (or mathematics) - Algebra, geometry, calculus
-- **physics** - Mechanics, electricity, thermodynamics
+- **phy** (or physics) - Mechanics, electricity, thermodynamics
-- **chemistry** - Atomic structure, chemical reactions, organic chemistry
+- **chem** (or chemistry) - Atomic structure, chemical reactions, organic chemistry
-- **biology** - Cell biology, genetics, ecology
+- **bio** (or biology) - Cell biology, genetics, ecology

 ### 💬 Example Commands
-Try these commands with G-Assist:
+Try these commands with G-Assist using `/learnassist [subject] [question]` format:

 **English:**
+- `/learnassist eng what is noun?`
+- `/learnassist eng what is adjective?`
-- "english What are past participles and how do I use them?"
+- `/learnassist eng how do I use verbs?`
-- "english Explain the difference between active and passive voice"
-- "english Help me understand different types of essays"

 **Math:**
-- "math How do I solve quadratic equations?"
-- "math What's the pythagorean theorem and when do I use it?"
-- "math Explain derivatives in calculus"
+- `/learnassist math what is fraction?`
+- `/learnassist math how to solve algebra?`
+- `/learnassist math what is geometry?`

 **Physics:**
-- "physics What are Newton's three laws of motion?"
-- "physics How does electricity work in circuits?"
-- "physics Explain the concept of energy conservation"
+- `/learnassist phy what is force?`
+- `/learnassist phy what is energy?`
+- `/learnassist phy what are newton laws?`

 **Chemistry:**
-- "chemistry What's the difference between ionic and covalent bonds?"
-- "chemistry How do I balance chemical equations?"
-- "chemistry Explain the periodic table organization"
+- `/learnassist chem what is atom?`
+- `/learnassist chem what are elements?`
+- `/learnassist chem what is photosynthesis?`

 **Biology:**
-- "biology How does photosynthesis work?"
-- "biology What are the stages of mitosis?"
-- "biology Explain DNA structure and function"
+- `/learnassist bio what is cell?`
+- `/learnassist bio what is photosynthesis?`
+- `/learnassist bio what is respiration?`

 ### 📋 Example Response
-When you ask a question like "english What are past participles?", the plugin will:
+When you ask a question like `/learnassist eng what is noun?`, the plugin will:
-1. Load the English educational context from `english.md`
-2. Combine it with your specific question
-3. Provide a comprehensive, context-aware answer using the educational material
+1. Process your question to identify you're asking about nouns
+2. Extract relevant information from the `eng.md` educational content
+3. Return a focused answer: "**Nouns** - People, places, things, or ideas.
+Examples: cat, school, love, teacher, book, happiness.
+Types: Common (dog), Proper (London), Abstract (freedom)"
+4. G-Assist uses this focused answer to provide natural educational assistance

 ## 🔧 Customizing Your Learning Content